Manifesto

 Transparency over autonomy

-We believe you should always know what DelegateZero did and why.
 Every decision comes with a full audit trail - the context it considered, the rules it applied, the confidence score, the outcome.
-You're never left wondering.
-Autonomy without transparency isn't delegation - it's abdication.
+Autonomy without transparency isn't delegation.
+It's abdication.

 Escalation over guessing

 When DelegateZero isn't confident, it stops and asks.
-This is not a limitation - it's the design.
 An escalation with context is infinitely more useful than a silent wrong answer.
 The system is calibrated to interrupt you less over time, not to hide its uncertainty better.

 Context over rules

 Rules are brittle.
 Context is adaptive.
-A policy that says "approve expenses under $500" doesn't know that this particular vendor has defrauded a similar company, or that this particular employee has earned unusual trust.
+A policy that says "approve expenses under $500" doesn't know that this particular vendor has a history of disputes.
 DelegateZero reasons with context, not just rules - rules are one input among many.

 Your judgment, not ours

 DelegateZero doesn't impose a decision framework on you.
-It learns yours.
-The goal is not to make you think the way we think decisions should be made.
-It's to represent how you actually make them - including the edge cases, the exceptions, and the things that are hard to write down as rules.
+It learns yours - including the edge cases, the exceptions, and the things that are hard to write down as rules.
+When it gets your judgment wrong, it closes the gap rather than defending its answer.

 Earned autonomy